UCLA-BD2K/heartCases/README.md

-# heartCases2
+# caseReportClassification
-A medical language processing system to extract lab values with their associated measured substances from full texts.
+A medical language processing system that classifies case reports into single or multiple patient categories using their abstracts and MeSH terms.

 ## caseReport_classify.py